Paulabad-BigData/PHP-Workplace-income/README.md

 # PHP-Workplace-income
-System for entry and exit of employees at the workplace.
+System for entry and exit of employees.
 PHP & Boostrap